 Specifically, the Medicare Part D Creditable Coverage notices (creditable and non-creditable) are provided by the Centers for Medicare and Medicaid Services.

 The notices to employees (above) should not be confused with CMS notification.
 In addition to the notices provided to employees, employers are also required to report the creditability of their plan online to CMS each year.
 For plans that are on a calendar year (think January renewal), creditability must be reported no later than March 1 using the Disclosure to CMS Form.
 The online disclosure should be completed annually no later than 60 days from the beginning of a plan year, within 30 days after termination of a prescription drug plan, or within 30 days after any change in creditable coverage status.
 Because of these different due dates, it may be easier for employers to send out BOTH notices in March rather than October.

 With all of these requirements, there is good news!
 Your broker or group healthcare provider can tell you whether or not your plan is creditable AND The Centers for Medicare and Medicaid Services provides the model notices and a direct link to the online form for reporting.
 Creating and distributing these notices should be fairly easy and a quick item to knock off your to do list.
 Just get the notices on your calendar each year and don’t forget to include both pieces.

-strategic HR inc. knows that keeping abreast of legal compliance issues can be daunting, especially when the laws keep changing.
+Strategic HR knows that keeping abreast of legal compliance issues can be daunting, especially when the laws keep changing.
 We can help you stay compliant by fielding your questions and offering resources to help you identify and mitigate compliance issues.
 Visit our Legal Compliance & Recordkeeping page to learn about our auditing services which can help you identify trouble spots in your HR function.